johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 >     sudo ln -s /etc/nginx/sites-available/learningregistry /etc/nginx/sites-enabled/learningregistry

-_* NOTE: Some installations of nginx do not include the **sites-enabled** directory.
-If you receive a **ln: creating symbolic link /etc/nginx/sites-enabled/learningregistry: No such file or directory** message, follow these tasks then start nginx normally:_
+_* NOTE: If you receive a **ln: creating symbolic link /etc/nginx/sites-enabled/learningregistry: No such file or directory** message, follow these tasks then start nginx normally:_

 >     cd /etc/nginx
 >     sudo mkdir sites-enabled
 >     sudo ln -s /etc/nginx/sites-available/learningregistry /etc/nginx/sites-enabled/learningregistry

->     Open the learningregistry config file and change what address the CouchDB server is listening to by replacing   whatever address is listed after **listen** (located on line 79) with your IP address and port 5984
+> Open the learningregistry config file and check what address the CouchDB server is listening to.
+If it is not your IP address using port 5984, replace whatever address is listed after **listen** (located on line 79) with your IP address and port 5984

 >     sudo vim sites-available/learningregistry

 > Open the default config file and make sure the port the default server is listening to on line 2 is different than the port you wish to run the LR node on (simply change the port number after **listen** on line 2 if you need to)

 >     sudo vim conf.d/default.conf

 > You must stop nginx completely after changing the configuration files

 >     sudo service nginx stop